esamattis/utils/README.md

 # Epeli's Javascript / Typescript utilities

-Some utility functions I use across multiple projects that are not available in any de facto utility libraries like lodash.
+Some utility functions I use across multiple projects that are not available in any de facto utility libraries like Lodash.

 Very Typescript heavy.

+DISCLAIMER:

+Not maintaining this for anyone else.
+This is open source because why not.
+Might do breaking changes at will - although I try follow semver but I won't be doing changelogs.

+So if you find something useful from this I suggest you just copy paste it to your project.

 Install